doxout/stractory/README.md

 on multiple machines.

 When the stractory is asked to create a named actor, it will run the actor's server on a random worker from the pool.
-The name must be unique.
+The name must be globally unique.

     mystractory.create("name", stractory.dnode(function() {
         // the exported dnode functions
         return { dostuff: function() {} };
     });

-Afterwards we can ask the stractory to get us a client to the named actor. and we can send messages to the client.
+Afterwards we can ask the stractory to get us the named actor from any process

     mystractory.get("name", function(actor) { actor.dostuff(); });